 A Joan for All Seasons: Joan of Arc in History and the Movies

-In this guide to six well-known 20th century features about Joan of Arc, Maeve Maddox first presents the historical background from which film-makers drew their ideas, and then discusses the individual films in terms of the times and personalities of the men who created them.
+In this guide to six well-known 20th century features about Joan of Arc, I first present the historical background from which film-makers drew their ideas.
+Then, I discuss the individual films in terms of the times and personalities of the men who created them.
+These film treatments reveal a great deal about social attitudes toward women and their place in a male-dominated political arena.

 The Fabergé Flute